 - You can pay by credit card

-- Taxis are not big Uber fans
+- Taxi drivers are not big Uber fans

-Differences Between Uber in the US and Brazil
+Differences between Uber in the US and Brazil

 - There is only what we could call “UberX”.
 There are no professional drivers driving for Uber in Salvador.
 2019 Update: There is now Uber Select in Salvador